 is semi-retired from working, for many years, in the financial sector.
 She has an active interest in charities which support the welfare of young people and those affected by addiction.

 is a former business manager with many years’ budget monitoring experience.

-is a lecturer at Wiltshire College.
-She previously spent ten years working as a customer services manager in the private sector.
+is a former lecturer at Wiltshire College.
+Prior to that, she spent ten years working as a customer services manager in the private sector.

 is a retired engineer.
 He has thirty years’ experience as a trustee and coach to youth sports teams.

 is a community mental health worker studying for her mental health nursing degree.
 She joined the team after receiving invaluable support from the charity.